 Yep, not too shabby.

-Drink done, legs stretched and slightly more knowledgeable, we were once again back on our way.
+Drink done, legs stretched, and now slightly more knowledgeable, we were once again back on our way.

 It wasn’t long before we were completely off the mountain.
 Two things told me that.
 One, the scenery had changed and the road was now flatter, and two, it was no longer ‘pretty warm’.
 It was now just plain hot.